 How to choose the best weight plates for you

-Your main considerations should be sleeve diameter (as mentioned above), the material they are made from, the weight and the general shape or design.
+Your primary considerations should be sleeve diameter (as mentioned in the intro), the material they are made from, the weight and the general shape and design.

 It’s worth researching what kind of barbell (or dumbbell, if opting for smaller plates) you own or plan to buy.
-The larger Olympic standard bars, which you’ll often find in the gym, pack a 2-inch sleeve diameter, so won’t be able to house the smaller standard or studio discs, which come with a 1-inch diameter hole in the centre.
+Full-size Olympic barbells, which you’ll often find in the gym, have 2-inch sleeves, so they won’t be able to hold smaller studio discs, which come with a 1-inch diameter hole in the centre.

-Rubber weight plates are typically covered in a urethane coating, and although they don’t smell particularly pleasant when new, they do protect floors a bit when dropping them and, on the whole, prove easier to handle.
+Rubber weight plates are typically covered in a urethane coating, and although they don’t smell particularly pleasant when new, they protect floors from damage when dropped and, on the whole, are easier to handle.

-Solid steel powerlifting plates tend to pack more weight into a smaller surface area, so are particularly good if you’re planning on loading the bar up to its maximum rating, but they are noisy and are prone to rust if left outside.
+Solid steel powerlifting plates tend to pack more weight into a smaller surface area, so they are perfect if you plan on loading the bar up to its maximum rating, but they are noisy and prone to rust if left outside.

-Finally, make sure you take note of whether the weight plate you are buying comes in a pair or a single item.
-A single bumper disc tends to be pretty useless when it comes to barbell training!
+Finally, ensure you note whether the weight plate you are buying comes in a pair or a single item.
+A single bumper disc tends to be pretty useless regarding barbell training!

 What are the different types of weight plates?